sarutoor2002/Pima-Indians-Diabetes/README.md

 - **Data**: Data was obtained from the "dataset" package pre-installed in R.
 - **Methods**: Constructed boxplots using plot() function.
 - **Results**: Pima Indians with diabetes had higher glucose values than those without diabetes.
-- **Conclusion**: Diabetes may cause glucose levels to be elevated.
+- **Conclusion**: Diabetes may cause elevated glucose levels in affected individuals.